Phenhli Thao: Brooklyn Park, Mn, Phone 763-447-7748

 1) Advantages: Increased volume of vegetables sold through securing more wholesale contracts by aggregating.

 2) Disadvantages: Price per pound was lower for wholesale vegetables than prices accustomed to at farmer’s markets.

 If asked for more information or a recommendation concerning what you examined in this project, what would you tell other farmers or ranchers?
 Organizing and working together reduces risks, costs and competition, while increasing marketing opportunities.

 Sheng Thao farms on 10 acres in Lakeville, MN with 5 family members.
 They grow over 30 different vegetables and had been selling most of them at farmers markets 5-6 days per week.
 By joining the cooperative they were able to aggregate vegetables with other farmers and sell into larger wholesale markets.

 THANKS to NCRSARE for funding this project.
 We were able to organize and get more training as well as aggregate our vegetables and secure more markets.
-In 2018 we will implement our Value Added program to increase market opportunities and sales.
+In 2018 we implemented our Value Added program which increased our marketing and sales.